AirGateway/dev-guides/content/_index.md

 References and Links
 -----------
-To use our **NDC JSON API** you must sign up in our developer portal:
+To use our **NDC JSON API** you must sign up in our agencies portal:

 * [Agencies Portal](https://agency.airgateway.net/)